 3. Abhyanga (Self-Massage): A daily self-massage with warm oil nourishes the skin, soothes the nervous system, and increases circulation.

-4. Practice Yoga and Meditation: Yoga is more than just physical exercise; it is a spiritual meditation that allows you to unite the mind, body, and spirit.
-Various styles of yoga are recommended for different doshas.
-For example, a fast-paced Vinyasa flow can be balancing for Kapha types, while a slower, more grounding practice like Hatha is more suitable for Vata.
+4. Practice Yoga and Meditation: Moreover, yoga is more than just physical exercise; it is a spiritual meditation that allows you to unite the mind, body, and spirit.
+In addition, various styles of yoga are recommended for different doshas.
+For instance, a fast-paced Vinyasa flow can be balancing for Kapha types, while a slower, more grounding practice like Hatha is more suitable for Vata.

 5. Add Spices to Your Food: Herbs and spices are considered essential components of Well Health Organic Ayurveda.
-Adding spices like turmeric, ginger, cumin, coriander, and fennel to your cooking can boost digestion, reduce inflammation, and add a burst of flavor to your food.
+Furthermore, adding spices like turmeric, ginger, cumin, coriander, and fennel to your cooking can boost digestion, reduce inflammation, and add a burst of flavor to your food.

 6. Go for a Deep Sleep: According to Ayurveda, sleep is one of the three pillars of health; the other two are diet and energy management.
 Look for 7–8 hours of quality sleep per night.
 To promote restful sleep, try to go to bed and wake up at the same time each day, and steer clear of substances like caffeine and electronic devices before bed.